WerWolv/ImHex/README.md

   - Numeric Value search
     - Search for signed/unsigned integers and floats
     - Search for ranges of values
-    - Option to specify size and endianess
+    - Option to specify size and endianness
     - Option to ignore unaligned values
 </details>
 <details>